isc-projects/kea/doc/sphinx/kea-messages.rst

     GSS-TKEY exchange failed to initialize because of the error: %1.

-This error message indicated that GSS-TKEY exchange failed in the initialization phase, for instance because the server principal does not exist.
+This error message indicates that the GSS-TKEY exchange failed in the initialization phase, for instance because the server principal does not exist.
 The argument details the error.